Gareth Taylor: Crystal Palace

 After four goals in seven games at the start of the following season, he was transferred to Crystal Palace for an initial £750,000 rising to an eventual £1.25 million on 27 September 1995.
-He failed to make an impact at the London outfit and only managed 23 appearances and two goals.
+He failed to make an impact at the London club and only managed 23 appearances and two goals.

 Sheffield United

-He was soon released by Palace, and was signed by Sheffield United on 7 March 1996.
+He was soon released by Palace and was signed by Sheffield United on 7 March 1996.
 In 1996–97 he scored twelve goals, helping the club to the play-off final, though ironically United lost out 1–0 to Crystal Palace.
 The following season he hit ten goals.
 United again reached the play-offs, though went out to Sunderland at the semi-final stage.

 Manchester City

 He was bought by Manchester City for £400,000 in November 1998.
-In 1998–99 he again found himself in the play-offs, he was a late substitute in the final, replacing Lee Crooks.
-The 1999–2000 season saw a second successive promotion for the "Blues".
-Taylor didn't play a huge role in the promotion though, instead he joined Port Vale on a one-month loan in January 2000.
+In 1998–99, he again found himself in the play-offs; he was a late substitute in the final, replacing Lee Crooks.
+The 1999–2000 season saw a second-successive promotion for the "Blues".
+Taylor didn't play a huge role in the promotion, though.
+Instead, he joined Port Vale on a one-month loan in January 2000.
 In March, he joined Queens Park Rangers on loan until the end of the season.
 Stockport County were interested in his signature in November 2000, though nothing was to come out of it.
 He came close to a move to Sheffield Wednesday in January 2001, but the £100,000 deal did not go through.
 Instead he joined Burnley on loan the following month.
 That season he never made a Premier League game for Man City.

 Burnley

-He scored his first Burnley goal on 13 March in a 1–0 win at Watford; five days later the loan deal was extended.
-The loan deal lasted until the end of the season, Taylor having scored four goals in fifteen appearances.
+He scored his first Burnley goal on 13 March in a 1–0 win at Watford; the loan deal was extended five days later.
+The loan deal lasted until the end of the season, Taylor having scored four goals in 15 appearances.
 He moved to Turf Moor on a free transfer in July 2001, signing a three-year deal.
-Taylor had a highly successful 2001–02 season with the Lancashire club, scoring sixteen goals despite suffering an ankle injury in January.
-He also performed in the 2002–03 season, bagging seventeen goals in close to fifty games.
+Taylor had a highly successful 2001–02 season with the Lancashire club, scoring 16 goals despite suffering an ankle injury in January.
+He also performed in the 2002–03 season, bagging 17 goals in close to fifty games.